joew1234/trac_prediction/README.md

 ## Credits
-This project would not be possible without the efforts of my fellow teammaates Joseph Fang, Himani Agarwal
+This project would not be possible without the efforts of my fellow teammates Anusha Mohan, Joseph Wiley, Jianda Zhou